Starring: Barry Nelson, Linda Christian, Peter Lorre and Michael Pate

 Rating: Six of Ten Stars

-When allied intelligence agencies learn that a key Soviet agent (Lorre) has been funding his gambling habit with KGB money, they secret agent James Bond (Nelson) is charged with beating him at one final high-stakes card game and then expose his theft and force the Soviet spymasters to kill him in order to save face.
+When allied intelligence agencies learn that a key Soviet operative (Lorre) has been funding his gambling habit with KGB money, secret agent James Bond (Nelson) is charged with beating him at one final high-stakes card game and then expose his theft and force the Soviet spymasters to kill him in order to save face.
 When one of Bond's former lovers (Christian) turns up in the employ of the enemy, the mission becomes far more complicated and dangerous.

 I did not make a mistake in the plot summary above.
 In this, the very first screen adventure of Ian Fleming's James Bond, Britain's super-spy isn't British at all.
 It's a little known fact that the very first James Bond adaptation was made by American producers and directed at an American television audience.
 They decided that Bond needed to be an American so they could relate better to him.
 While it feels a bit odd to have James Bond presented as an American, Barry Nelson does a decent job with the character, being at least the equal of the other one-shot James Bond, George Lazenby from "On Her Majesty's Secret Service".